-Nikon D500 versus Nikon D7100
+Nikon D500 vs D7100

-The Nikon D500 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in January 2016 and February 2013.
+The Nikon D500 and the Nikon D7100 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D7100 provides 24 MP.
+The D500 has a resolution of 20.7 megapixels, whereas the D7100 provides 24 MP.

-Body comparison: Nikon D500 vs Nikon D7100
+Body comparison: Nikon D500 vs D7100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (14 percent) than the Nikon D500.
 Moreover, the D7100 is markedly lighter (11 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.